NikoBiele/ConvolutionInterpolations.jl/README.md

 Dots are analytical values, solid lines are the b11 interpolant.
 Non-uniform interpolation works in any number of dimensions via tensor products.
+Non-uniform precomputation scales with the number of intervals; for performance-critical applications, non-uniform kernels can be used once to resample data onto a uniform grid, then efficient uniform kernels can be used for repeated evaluation.

 ## Accuracy